Lameguy64/PSn00bSDK/doc/installation.md

 # Getting started with PSn00bSDK

+**IMPORTANT**: due to a bug in `libflac` (used by `mkpsxiso`), building using MinGW on Windows is currently broken.
+You'll have to install Visual Studio and pass `-G "Visual Studio <version>"` to CMake when configuring PSn00bSDK to use MSVC instead.
+Due to MSBuild limitations *you'll still need to install Ninja* in order to build the SDK, as MSBuild is not compatible with custom toolchains.
+This guide will be updated with detailed MSVC build instructions in the near future.

 ## Building and installing

 The instructions below are for Windows and Linux.
 Building on macOS hasn't been